rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-ecomm.md

 1. The channel, campaign, state, and zip window properties are updated.

-2. RudderStack sets the timestamp according to the [dashboard settings]().
+2. RudderStack sets the timestamp according to the [**dashboard settings**](https://docs.rudderstack.com/destinations/analytics/Adobe Analytics/adobe-analytics-ecomm).

 3. The `currencyCode` window property is set.